ElektraInitiative/libelektra/src/tools/qt-gui/README.md

 - qt5.3 or greater
 - libdrm-dev

+Additionally, you may need `qtdeclarative5-dev` which is available in `wheezy-backports`.

-I was able to install the correct dependencies on KDE using the command:
+I was able to install the correct dependencies on my system, running Kubuntu 14.10 using the command:
 `sudo apt-get install qt5-default qml-module-qtquick-controls qml-module-qtquick-dialogs qml-module-qtquick-layouts qml-module-qtgraphicaleffects libdrm-dev`

-Note: If you install qt5 manually, make sure the qt5 libarires are inlcude in `LD_LIBRARY`.

 ### Compiling ###
-Compile Elektra as normal as per the [COMPILE document](COMPILE.md) making sure to include the `qt-gui` tool using the `DPLUGINS` flag.
+Compile Elektra as normal as per the [COMPILE document](COMPILE.md) making sure to include the `qt-gui` tool using the `DTOOLS` flag.

 For instance:
-`-DPLUGINS=ALL` or `-DPLUGINS=qt-gui`
+`-DTOOLS=ALL` or `-DTOOLS=qt-gui`

+Note: If you install qt5 manually, you must either:
+- make sure the qt5 libarires are inlcuded in `LD_LIBRARY_PATH`
+- OR make sure to specify `-DCMAKE_PREFIX_PATH=/opt/Qt5.3.0/5.3/gcc_64/lib/cmake`

 ### Installing ###

-To install `qt-gui` just run `sudo make install` after running CMAKE.
+You can now install Elektra as you normally would or as descirbed in the [install documentation](doc/install).

 ## To Run ##